Skip to content

 Accessibility Transportation is not intended for Art large enough for Placement.

-Accessibility Transportation is not intended for Camp Infrastructure or Art: Fireflies with mobility issues should coordinate with their camp members on how to get that infrastructure and art in/out of the woods.
+Accessibility Transportation is not intended for Camp Infrastructure or Art.
+Fireflies with mobility issues should coordinate with their camp members on how to get that infrastructure and art in/out of the woods.

 Camp Toilets